 - Have a good command of English.

-In recognition of project funding from Sweden, candidates from Sweden were encouraged to apply.
 APECS coordinated the application and review process; recommendations from APECS based on the review process were delivered for final selection to the CAFF and IASC Secretariats.
 The 2020 applications are open unti 20 November, 2019.
 Full information is available on the APECS website.
 Here is also a direct link to the 2020 application form.

 Conservation of Arctic Flora and Fauna (CAFF)